johanley/precision-timekeeping/README.md

 - The second [might be re-defined](https://www.scientificamerican.com/article/worlds-most-accurate-clocks-could-redefine-time/) in the future.
 Newer, more precise clocks are obsoleting the old definition of the second.
 The new clocks have optical frequencies (~4*10^14 Hz, ~0.000 002ns), not microwave frequencies (~10^10 Hz, ~0.1ns).
 - The world's most accurate clocks can measure the GR time-dilation for differences in altitude on the order a 1mm!
 - Cell phone networks often use GNSS as the time-source.
+- The idea of using delta-this and delta-that for timescales seems to be less effective.
+Stating the difference of each timescale with respect to the base TAI is all you need.
+With that in place, all possible conversions are easy to implement.

+Astropy seems to mirror lower level (?) implementations like SOFA, ERFA.
+ - they implement JDs as a pair of doubles.
+ - they limit seconds to nanoseconds (at least in one place).
+ - "The Time object maintains an internal representation of time as a pair of double precision numbers expressing Julian days.
+The sum of the two numbers is the Julian Date for that time relative to the given time scale.
+Users requiring no better than microsecond precision over human time scales (~100 years) can safely ignore the internal representation details and skip this section.
+This representation is driven by the underlying ERFA C-library implementation."
+ - "Note that the limit of 9 digits [decimal seconds] is driven by the way that ERFA handles fractional seconds.
+In practice this should should not be an issue."

 |Precision|Description|
 |---------|-----------|